-The Effect That Adderall Abuse Has on the Heart
+Additional Effects of Adderall Abuse on the Heart

 On top of the possible heart palpitations, heart attacks, or strokes that Adderall abuse can cause a person, it can also cause short and long-term negative effects on the health of a person’s heart.

 Short-Term Adderall Abuse Effects on the Heart

 The short-term negative effects of Adderall abuse on the heart can easily go from bad to worse.
 This is evident in the fact that short-term Adderall abuse effects range from a severe increase in blood pressure and heart rate to heart attacks and possible death.

 The irregular heartbeats and increase in blood pressure and heart palpitations will only increase and become more severe with long-term Adderall abuse.
 In fact, the negative effects of long-term Adderall abuse on the heart can become so severe that it causes people to suffer from strokes and chronic heart conditions such as cardiomyopathy and necrotizing vasculitis.

 Cardiomyopathy is a chronic heart condition that makes it hard for the heart to pump blood to the rest of the body.
 Necrotizing vasculitis is a chronic heart condition that causes a person’s blood vessel walls to be inflamed.

 A person experiences Adderall withdrawal symptoms when he or she minimizes or discontinues the use of the prescription medication.
 When a person starts developing Adderall withdrawal symptoms, it means that the person’s body has become dependent on Adderall to function.